Courses: Satisfactory / Unsatisfactory Grading Option

 • Voluntary S/U: a graded course for which a change to S/U necessitates a student-initiated request

-*you may request a grading change to (S/U) for only one course credit per semester or summer term.
+*IMPORTANT* If you are enrolled in courses that are either all graded or a mix of graded and involuntary S/U grading, you may request a grading change to voluntary S/U for only one course credit per semester or summer term.

 If, after you have read the policy points carefully, you still have questions, direct those to your academic dean and/or instructor.